 The attribute applies to the content of the element where it is declared (including its children elements) and to the attributes of that element.

 On any given node, the information provided by this mechanism is a space-separated list of the accumulated references found in the annotatorsRef attributes declared in the enclosing elements and sorted by data category identifiers.
-For each data category, the IRI part is the one of the inner-most declaration.
+For each data category, the IRI part is the one of the innermost declaration.

 Example 27: Accumulation and Overriding of the annotatorsRef Values